peterdell/RASTER-Music-Tracker/README.md

 - [Personal message](https://forums.atariage.com/messenger/compose/?to=17404) on AtariAge or post in the [AtariAge thread](https://forums.atariage.com/topic/328790-release-raster-music-tracker-v13400)
 - E-mail to jac at wudsn.com

+### Known Issues:
+There are no more changed to the stable version.
+If you find and issue in a stable version, please test the daily version to see if the issue is already fixed.

+The following issues are already known in the daily version
+- Export as SAP Type C generates and invalid file
+- Export as WAV does not work yet

 ### Disclaimer:

 THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.